• Recipes

 What Are Sumo Oranges

-Two fresh sumo citrus fruits
+two fresh sumo citrus fruits

 • Sumo Citrus taste like a combination of mandarin orange and grapefruit flavors, making it a delicious snack.